bolner/FlexPhpRouter/README.md

             });

-In this case the router start-up code has to go into a not web related PHP file (so is should be outside of the web folder).
+In this case the router start-up code has to go into a not web related PHP file (so it should be outside of the web folder).
 For example:

 - project1/console.php: